Medical Students for Choice's

 Creating tomorrow’s abortion providers and pro-choice physicians.

-MSFC’s Abortion Training Institutes (ATIs) provide medical students with an intensive weekend-long educational opportunity to learn about abortion and family planning in a small group environment using didactic and interactive sessions with self-paced hands-on training simulations.
+MSFC’s In-person Abortion Training Institute (In-person ATI) provides medical students with an intensive weekend long educational opportunity to learn about abortion and family planning in a small group environment using didactic and interactive sessions with self-paced hands-on training simulations.
 The ATI program includes values clarification, abortion in the first and second trimesters, advocacy training and a provider panel.
 Medical students will have the opportunity to engage with current abortion providers who have familiarity and experience with the unique challenges of providing abortion care throughout the US, including abortion restrictive and hostile states.

 Next ATI